Lindsey Dawson

 ABOUT THE AUTHOR

-Dawson published her first novel, Angel Baby, in 1995.
-Writing about Angel Baby in Quote UnQuote, Kevin Ireland describes the novel as one that 'hurtles along with light humour, bright invention and a bit or two of spider venom to a cliff-hanging finale.
+Dawson published her first novel, Angel Baby, in 1995 (Hodder & Stoughton UK).
+Writing about Angel Baby in Quote UnQuote, Kevin Ireland described the novel as one that 'hurtles along with light humour, bright invention and a bit or two of spider venom to a cliff-hanging finale.
 An engaging and entertaining first novel.'
-In the NZ Listener Margot Schwass writes that the novel is full of ‘wickedly sardonic observations…and a surprisingly affecting tenderness.'
+In the NZ Listener Margot Schwass wrote that the novel is full of ‘wickedly sardonic observations…and a surprisingly affecting tenderness.'

 She went on to publish two books of non-fiction, The Next Book of Home Decorating for New Zealand (1995), and Pearls: Words of Wisdom from the Ocean of Life (2001).